 Is registration for the final test needed from A1.1 until B1.2 level?
 No, when you sign up for a Language class from A1.1 until B1.2 level, you are automatically signed up for the end-of-semester exam for that semester.

 Is registration for the final test needed from B2.1 level and onwards?
 Yes, registration is needed.

 Success in the exam.
 The examination tests the four skills: reading, writing, listening and speaking.
 To pass the exam candidates need to achieve a minimum of 60% in grammar and a minimum average of 60% in the four skills tested.

 Is the final exam mandatory?
-The results of the final test are strictly informative (pass or fail) and give the chance to the teaching staff to recommend following courses.
-You don’t have to take the final exam if you are feeling unprepared since you can take the assessment test of the next level in the following semester instead, but you won’t get the course completion certificate.
+The results of the final test are strictly informative (pass or fail) and give the chance to the teaching staff to recommend subsequent courses.
+You don’t have to take the final exam if you are feeling unprepared since you can take the assessment test for the next level in the following semester instead, but you won’t get the course completion certificate.
 Remember to inform the teacher if you don’t wish to sit the end-of-course test.

 Do I have to take all the abilities of the written final test?
 Yes, it is imperative to take all the parts of the written final test to get the certificate of attendance and the ECTS points.

 Is it imperative to take the final exam in person?
 Yes, unless the course is online, it is imperative to be present at USI during the exam session.
 Remember to bring your Personal Electronic Device (PED).
 As there are only a few power outlets in the classroom, remember to charge your computer before coming to class.